Anne Condon

 Anne Elizabeth Condon, FRSC is an Irish-Canadian computer scientist, professor, and former head of the Computer Science Department of the University of British Columbia.
 Her research focuses on computational complexity theory, DNA computing, and bioinformatics.
-She has also held the NSERC/General Motors Canada Chair for Women in Science and Engineering from 2004 to 2009, and has worked to improve the success of women in the sciences and engineering.
+She has also held the NSERC/General Motors Canada Chair for Women in Science and Engineering (CWSE) from 2004 to 2009, and has worked to improve the success of women in the sciences and engineering.

 Biography

 Condon did her undergraduate studies at University College Cork, earning a bachelor's degree in 1982.
 She moved to the University of Washington for her graduate studies, receiving her doctorate in 1987 under the supervision of Richard E. Ladner.
 She then joined the faculty at the University of Wisconsin–Madison, and remained there until her 1999 move to UBC.

 Personal life

 Condon is an avid triathlete, finishing 7th in her age-group (F55-59) during Ironman Canada 2019 and finishing 1st in her age group (F60-64) for Ironman Ireland 2022 in an impressive 12:10 hours timeframe.
 At the Ironman Hawaii 2022 she finished 18th in her age group (F60-64) with a time of 13:39.
 At the Ironman 70.3 Championship 2022, she finished 8th in her age group with a time of 5:55.